-The company is a private company limited by shares and incorporated in England and Wales.
+The principal activity of the Company is to act as a holding company for its subsidiary companies.
+The Company is a private company limited by shares and incorporated in England and Wales.
 The address of the registered office is Ermyn House, Ermyn Way, Leatherhead.